villeneuved/InfluxDB_HomeAssistant/README.md

 The Python client for this version is influxdb 5.3.1 [influxdb](https://pypi.org/project/influxdb/).
 There is a different Python client for InfluxDB v2, influxdb-client.
-Do not use this one.
+Do not use that one.

 ## Install influxdb client